Real-Skill/javascript-tasks/README.md

 # Basic JavaScript Part I

 ## Summary
-JS Assessment for basic JavaScript knowledge.
-The exercise consist of a few simple tasks.
-You are supposed to implement functions, having provided only the function name and purpose.
+This is JS Assessment for basic JavaScript knowledge.
+The exercise consists of a few simple tasks.
+You are supposed to implement functions, having only the function name and purpose provided.

 ## Goals